jaywhj/mkdocs-materialx/docs/reference/formatting.md

 # Formatting

-Material for MkDocs provides support for several HTML elements that can be used to highlight sections of a document or apply specific formatting.
+MaterialX for MkDocs provides support for several HTML elements that can be used to highlight sections of a document or apply specific formatting.
 Additionally, [Critic Markup] is supported, adding the ability to display suggested changes for a document.